 A player cannot wear anything which is dangerous to another player.
 This includes earrings, hairclips, rings or other jewellery.

 Shin guards are mandatory.
-The player must have them fully covered with socks.
+If wearing shin guards, the player must have them fully covered with socks.

 Each team must bring a size 5 soccer ball to each game.